Auburn in Androscoggin County, Maine — The American Northeast (New England)

 Squire Edward Little is called the "father" of Auburn and Lewiston.
 He inherited vast tracts of land from his father.
 In 1826, at the age of 53, he moved to Danville (now Auburn) and built what his father called an "extravagant" house.
 His vision was to control the energy of the river to power a local industrial revolution.
 This house became the meeting hall for the visionaries for the bridges, canals, dams, mills, railroads, and the Congregational Church.
 It looked over the vast, untapped resources o the river.
 Edward Little donated the land and half the money to build the first church; established and endowed Lewiston Falls Academy (now Edward Little High School); and helped plan, finance, and build the canal systems that powered the mills.

-Erected 2003 by The Museum in the Streets®.
+Erected 2003 by The Museum in the Streets.
 (Marker Number A7.)

 Location.
 44° 5.646′ N, 70° 13.548′ W. Marker is in Auburn, Maine, in Androscoggin County.
-Marker is on Main Street (Maine Route 136) just south of Vine Street, on the left when traveling north.
+It is on Main Street (Maine Route 136) just south of Vine Street, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 217 Main St, Auburn ME 04210, United States of America.
 Touch for directions.